xen-project/xen/docs/misc/xen-command-line.markdown

     sum of CBMs is fixed, that means actual `cos_max` in use will automatically reduce to half when CDP is enabled.

+### rcu-idle-timer-period-ms
+> `= <integer>`

+> Default: `10`

+How frequently a CPU which has gone idle, but with pending RCU callbacks, should be woken up to check if the grace period has completed, and the callbacks are safe to be executed.
+Expressed in milliseconds; maximum is 100, and it can't be 0.

 ### reboot
 > `= t[riple] | k[bd] | a[cpi] | p[ci] | P[ower] | e[fi] | n[o] [, [w]arm | [c]old]`